miklevin/MikeLev.in/_posts/2025-04-14-is-grok-better-than-chatgpt.md

 ## ChatGPT's Response

+> ChatGPT 4.5 is the premium model, right?
+But even in the ChatGPT Pro paid
+> level, their top model can't handle a prompt this big.
+I had to, as is my
+> habit in most things like this recently, go down to the o3-mini-high model
+> which is no slouch.
+However, there's something vaguely dissatisfying when the
+> leading edge model has a smaller context-window.
+Smarter but smaller?

 Below is a detailed analysis of the trends observed in the April 7–12, 2025 Google Search Console data for the mikelev.in domain, along with concrete recommendations to both build on upward momentum and arrest drops.
 All recommendations are drawn solely from the provided tables and metrics.

 ---